danjgale/psyc-917/README.md

 First, you'll want to download the repository, which can be done by the bright green button at the top right of the page.
 Click on `Download Zip`.
 Once downloaded, extract the zip file and move the repository folder to a location of your choice.

-### 2. Downloading the Data
+### 2. Getting the Data

-The courses uses data from [Gorgolewski et al (2013)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3641991/), which can be downloaded from OpenNeuro [here](https://openneuro.org/datasets/ds000114/versions/1.0.1).
-Click on `Download`, which will take you to a second page where you can download the data using your browser.
+The courses uses data from a localizer experiment we've collected.
+The total dataset (raw and preprocessed versions) is ~16GB.
+The data is stored on a USB key and will be available to everyone.

-The data will be downloaded as `ds000114-1.0.1` (or something similar).
-Once downloaded, unzip the folder to extract the data. **Rename the folder to `data` and move this folder to inside the repository folder**.
-The `data` folder should exist inside the repository, alongside the rest of the files.
+Once you've got the data, place the folder in the repository alongside the notebooks.

 ### 3. Anaconda